 For reader’s information.

 The first thing to say is obvious, readers are cautioned against prejudicing the trial by posting intemperate comments that, understandably, some might feel impelled to make, all things considered.
-Emotions and prejudices will run high, as they say, but the wise will keep an eye on the detail and not the over-wrought.
+Emotions and prejudices will run high, as they say, but the wise will keep a diplomatic attitude.
 Alex Salmond has already won the first part of his action against the Scottish Government.
-It remains to be seen what bearing it will have on the main part of the case against him.
+It remains to be seen what bearing it will have on the main part of the case against him, but winning the first augers well for him.

 I shall try to attend the court proceedings on days available to me which may be few.
 Guest passes are strictly controlled.
 I have been inside the High Court only once, coincidentally a rape case on which I served as a member of the jury.
 I was not impressed with the reasoning of some of my fellow jurors, but judged by your community and peers is the way democracies operate.